anton-novak/bizbuzz/README.md

 <h1>BizBuzz</h1>

 BizBuzz is a WIP CRM and data visualisation tool for small businesses.
-It was created by Marzena Recio Gromowska, Anton Novak, Xavi Vide, and Andrew Pearson, as their thesis project at CodeWorks boot camp.
+It was created by Marzena Recio Gromowska, Anton Novak, Xavi Vide, and Andrew Pearson.

 <h2>What it does</h2>